moby/moby/docs/sources/articles/runmetrics.md

 useless in this scenario.

 Counters include packets and bytes.
-If you want to setup metrics for container traffic like this, you could execute a `for`{.docutils .literal} loop to add two `iptables` rules per container IP address (one in each direction), in the `FORWARD`{.docutils .literal} chain.
+If you want to setup metrics for container traffic like this, you could execute a `for` loop to add two `iptables` rules per container IP address (one in each direction), in the `FORWARD` chain.
 This will only meter traffic going through the NAT layer; you will also have to add traffic going through the userland proxy.